Diagnostic ImagingWe offer several diagnostic imaging services for your convenience.

 Diagnostic Imaging/ Additional services

-At Manhattan Orthopedic and Sports Medicine Group, we are dedicated to providing our professional athletes and our weekend warriors alike, with the most advanced medical technology, the highest levels of surgical expertise, and the best medical care in Manhattan.
+At Manhattan Orthopedics, we are dedicated to providing our professional athletes and our weekend warriors alike, with the most advanced medical technology, the highest levels of surgical expertise, and the best medical care in Manhattan.
 With our available diagnostic imaging services, we are able to do just that!

 We are proud to offer our patients this cutting-edge technology to help improve treatment outcomes.
 Ultrasound uses sound waves to visualize soft tissue such as muscles and tendons.